devtanna/foodable/README.md

 ### Running a test run of scrapers

-1. Build the scraper container (only has to be done once)
+1. Build the scraper container (only has to be done once) or skip if you followed the docker setup above
 2. Once built it will run a script to run all scrapers
 3. If you want to run the scrapers again
    a) `docker stop scraper`